-With average life expectancy increasing, and the aging of the baby boom generation, the number of elderly Americans has reached an unprecedented level.
+For much of the past century, average life expectancy in the United States has increased dramatically.
+That, combined with the aging of the baby-boom generation, accounts for a growing number of elderly Americans, which now make up an unprecedented level of our population.
 Today, there are 35 million people in the United States age 65 and older, and by 2030, these older adults are expected to comprise 20% of the U.S. population.
 Additionally, people age 85 and older number 4 million in the United States, and are the fastest-growing segment of the population.1 Of Americans age 65 and older, 2 out of every 3 have multiple chronic health problems.2

 Aging is an active area of study for Kaiser Permanente Research.
 Scientists across the organization have used our rich, comprehensive, longitudinal data to advance knowledge in the areas of understanding risk, improving patient outcomes, and translating research findings into policy and practice.
 We have published nearly 1,600 articles related to aging since 2007; together, these articles have been cited almost 51,000 times.
 These articles are the product of observational studies, randomized controlled trials, meta-analyses, and other studies led by Kaiser Permanente scientists.
 Our unique environment — a fully integrated care and coverage model in which our research scientists, clinicians, medical groups and health plan leaders collaborate — enables us to contribute generalizable knowledge on aging, and many other topics of research.